Skip to content

 3.1.2 Method 2: Installation and Usage via PaddleOCR CLI

-# If there is an active virtual environment, deactivate it first using `deactivate`
+# If a virtual environment is currently activated, deactivate it first using `deactivate`

 # Create a virtual environment